CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/LDAP.md

 Configures the SSL CA certificate list.

 {{%notice note%}}
-Cumulus Linux 5.12 and later does not provide this commandß.
+Cumulus Linux 5.12 and later does not provide this command.
 {{%/notice%}}

 ### Version History